synadia-io/connector-intro-series/README.md

 ### 2. Add NATS Credentials

-**Important:** You need NATS credentials to connect to NGS (NATS Global Service).
+**Important:** You need credentials to connect to the Synadia Cloud.

-1. Get your credentials file from [Synadia NGS](https://app.ngs.global/) or your NATS administrator
+1. Get your credentials file from [Synadia Cloud](https://cloud.synadia.com) or your NATS administrator
 2. Place the `.creds` file in the `Credentials/` folder:
    ```
    Credentials/NGS-Default-CLI.creds